Infrastructure Resilience - ELVIRA

 Protection of Critical Infrastructures

 Critical infrastructure such as the power grid, the traffic network, healthcare, water supply and others are vital for keeping the society striving.
-The Joint ISF Workshop presents and discusses intermediate results from two Swedish projects funded by the Internal Security Funds (ISF).
+The Second Joint ISF Workshop presents and discusses the results from two Swedish projects funded by the Internal Security Funds (ISF).
 Both projects investigate methods to better protect Swedish critical infrastructures in a complementary way.
 In 2019, the focus is on project results and on getting into a conversation with critical infrastructure operators on possible ways to use these results to strengthen the infrastructure.

 ELVIRA: This project investigates methods to forecast cascading effects of cyber attacks on the Swedish power grid.
 A combined model of the IT and power grid components is developed from which simulation models are derived to assess the vulnerability of the power grid.
 The project is carried out by the University of Skövde and Combitech AB.

 CENCIP ISF: This project investigates the dependencies between several critical infrastructures such as the communications network and the power grid, and the railway system, and their implications for cross-sector risk management of these systems and the potential effects on society at large.
 This project is carried out by the University of Lund.

 Hence, CENCIP ISF and ELVIRA are complementing each other.
 ELVIRA focusses on a single (but complex) critical infrastructure upon which many other infrastructures depend upon.
 CENCIP ISF has a comprehensive view and assess the effects of disruptions in certain critical infrastructure on the society.